charlie9578/OpenOA/README.md

 - `reanalysis`: for accessing and processing MERRA2 and ERA5 data
 - `nrel-wind`: for accessing the NREL WIND Toolkit
 - `all`: for the complete dependency stack

-> **Important**
-> If using Python 3.11, install `openoa` only, then reinstall adding the modifiers to reduce
-> the amount of time it takes for pip to resolve the dependency stack.

 #### Common Installation Issues